 # Introduction

-Welcome to the documentation for PanelAlpha Engine (opens new window), a revolutionary Docker-based hosting solution designed to provide isolated, scalable WordPress hosting environments.
-Whether you're setting up your first server or managing advanced configurations, this comprehensive guide will help you maximize the potential of PanelAlpha Engine.
+Welcome to the documentation for PanelAlpha Engine (opens new window), a Docker-based hosting solution that provides isolated, scalable WordPress hosting environments.
+Whether you are setting up your first server or managing advanced configurations, this guide will help you maximize the potential of PanelAlpha Engine.

 # Key Features

-- Multiple Web Server Options: Choose between OpenLiteSpeed, LiteSpeed, Apache, Nginx, or Nginx+Apache configurations
+- Multiple Web Server Options — Choose between OpenLiteSpeed, LiteSpeed, Apache, Nginx, or Nginx + Apache.

 # Architecture